What kinds of personal information do the School collect and how does the School collect it?

 Parents, staff, contractors and other members of the wider School community may from time to time receive fundraising information.
 School publications, like newsletters and magazines, which include personal information, may be used for marketing purposes.

-Who might the School disclose personal information to and store your information with?
+Who might the School disclose personal information to?

 The School may disclose personal information, including sensitive information, held about an individual to: